seregonwar/PkgToolBox/README.md

 ## Requirements
 - Python 3.13+
 - PyQt5
-- pyinstaller and cx_freeze (for creating the executable)
+- pyinstaller (use only pyinstaller, tools like cx_freeze will compromise the proper functioning of the project)
 - `orbis-pub-cmd.exe` (included in the OpenOrbis toolchain)

 ## Installation